giopasaribu/bean-framework/Readme.md

 # Limitations
 1) Current implementation support only classes with default constructor
-2) Circle dependencies not handled
+2) Circular dependencies not handled

 # Getting started
 Follow these steps to start using Bean Framework